Indigenous Conference Services is 100% Indigenous-owned and operated. ICS conferences and events are developed in a

 Indigenous Conference Services acknowledges and pay our respect to the Traditional people of the Country.
 "Welcome to Country" ceremony and "acknowledging the traditional custodians" of the land shows respect for Aboriginal people as Australia's First Peoples.
 Ceremonies and protocols are a fundamental part of Aboriginal cultures.

-The 2019 National Indigenous No More Bars Justice Conference is scheduled to be held at Tangalooma Island Resort, Moreton Bay Queensland on October 28-30, 2019 which brings together representatives from all levels of government, NGOs, innovators, leaders of the justice sector, judges, lawyers, Elders, community leaders, justice workers, researchers and policy makers as well as police and prison officers which has been formulated to emphasise initiatives designed to overcome the unequalled rates of First Peoples' incarceration and imprisonment.
+The 2024 Asia-Pacific Indigenous Juvenile Justice Conference is scheduled to be held at Hilton Hotel in Cairns Queensland Australia on February 21-23, 2024 which brings together representatives from all levels of government, NGOs, innovators, leaders of the justice sector, judges, lawyers, Elders, community leaders, justice workers, researchers and policy makers as well as police and prison officers which has been formulated to emphasis initiatives designed to overcome the unequalled rates of First Peoples' incarceration and imprisonment.
 The conference will also highlight community-led solutions to disconnection of family and community.
-Throughout the breadth of the country, there are many innovative initiatives being developed, trialled or implemented based upon the principle of intervention rather than detention, especially with young offenders.
-The conference provides an opportunity for open and frank discussions and see how new research might assist policy-makers in developing more effective, more efficient and more equitable ways of managing crime and justice in Australia, especially in reducing First Nations people's incarceration.
+Throughout the breadth of the Asia-Pacific region, there are many innovative initiatives being developed, trialed or implemented based upon the principle of intervention rather than detention, especially with young offenders.
+The conference provides an opportunity for open and frank discussions and see how new research might assist policy-makers in developing more effective, more efficient and more equitable ways of managing crime and justice in Australia, New Zealand and other Asia-Pacific nations, especially in reducing First Nations people's incarceration.

 Since the arrival of Europeans, more and more emphasis has been placed on the law and how to reprimand individuals or groups who have stepped outside of the perception of the law.
 The backbone of the system is detention or incarceration.
 Prisons, jails and detention centres have continued to increase up to the present date; needless to say the inmate population has grown exponentially.
 Statistics show the imbalance of Indigenous inmates incarcerated far outweighs the norm within society.
 These unacceptable rates of Indigenous incarceration vary across all states and territories of Australia, whether it is adult men or women, juveniles, boys or girls.
 In 2016-2017, the Royal Commission highlighted many of the atrocities being perpetrated on Indigenous youth in custody within the Northern Territory.
 We should not be that naive to believe that incidents and behaviour could, and would be restricted to just the Territory.